 Notes Home: Weekly newsletters with summaries of recent activities and plans for the coming week will be sent home with each camper.
 Check your child’s backpack for all notes.

-Talk to the Director: Feel free to call with any questions or concerns you may have.
-If you can't reach anyone at the office, please call Rabbi Shmulik or Yael's cell phone (numbers listed above).
+Talk to the Director: Feel free to call the office with any questions or concerns you may have: 928-255-5756.

 Keep us informed: If both parents are out of town the camp must be informed.
 As with all changes in arrangements, this should be in writing.
 It is also extremely helpful if you let us know when things are unusual at home.
 A stress can come from even positive situations, and counselors who are aware of the home situation are better able to help the children.